Methods of deceit underlying pathology, virology and genetics

 JA

 That's right.
-With the [Viral Control Studies] project, we hope to kind of unstitch what they're doing and show this.
+With the [Virology Control Studies] project, we hope to kind of unstitch what they're doing and show this.
 This is the types of questions that you need to ask to back yourself, legally, if you find yourselves in these positions in hospital, if you have family members that are unfortunately unwell, that you need to be able to back yourselves that—.
 Medics will, if they don't know what's wrong with you, which is seemingly nine times out of 10 these days is, their go-to is to kind of blame viruses and inject you with all sorts of stuff which as a lot of us are finding out is not a good thing to do…

 Here's the other very important part to this is, is that, they claim to have a negative control as part of these tests.
 Now, the negative control here, they say, just contains nuclease-free water.
 That's not actually a negative control, because a negative control would be a healthy human sample.
 Because nuclease-free water is obviously not going to fluoresce, right?
 Because it's water.
 It's going to dampen down any fluorescence.
 So, of course, you're going to get a blank result out of that.